Facebook apps now used monthly by more than 3 billion people

 Facebook reported advertising revenue flat in the first weeks of April following a significant reduction in advertising and ad pricing which occurred at the end of March amid economic downtown caused by COVID-19.

-“After the initial steep decrease in advertising revenue in March, we have seen signs of stability reflected in the first three weeks of April, where advertising revenue has been approximately flat compared to the same period a year ago, down from the 17% year-over-year growth in the first quarter of 2020,” the company said a statement reporting earning results.
+“After the initial steep decrease in advertising revenue in March, we have seen signs of stability reflected in the first three weeks of April, where advertising revenue has been approximately flat compared to the same period a year ago, down from the 17% year-over-year growth in the first quarter of 2020,” the company said in a statement reporting earning results.
 “The April trends reflect weakness across all of our user geographies as most of our major countries have had some sort of shelter-in-place guidelines in effect.”

 In other activity brought on at Facebook by COVID-19, the social media company said it plans to inform users when they’re exposed to COVID-19 misinformation.
-Facing competition from competitors like Houseparty and Zoom whose usage rates have soared amid shelter in place orders, WhatsApp spokespeople recently shared plans to extent video call participation capacity from 4 to 8, and Facebook launched Messenger Rooms for video calls with up to 50 users.
+Facing competition from Houseparty and Zoom whose usage rates have soared amid shelter in place orders, WhatsApp recently shared plans to expand video call participation capacity from four to eight, and Facebook launched Messenger Rooms for video calls with up to 50 users.

 Facebook grew headcount by 28% to 48,268 employees worldwide in Q1 2020.
 Due to COVID-19, Facebook expects to slow its headcount growth and construction activity in the year ahead.
-Due to economic uncertainty, Facebook told analysts executives will provided no specific revenue guidance on Q2 2020.
+Due to economic uncertainty, Facebook told analysts executives will not provide specific revenue guidance on Q2 2020.

 “We expect our business performance will be impacted by issues beyond our control, including the duration and efficacy of shelter in places orders, the effectiveness of economic stimuli around the world, and the fluctuation of currencies relative to the U.S. dollar,” Facebook CFO David Wehner said during the call.

-A $5 billion FTC settlement and $5.7 billion investment in Jio made public last week are listed among major expenses in Q1 2020.
+Facebook listed a $5 billion FTC settlement and $5.7 billion investment in Jio among major Q1 2020 expenses.